RenderKit/embree/doc/src/api/rtcNewSYCLDevice.md

 reference counted with an initial reference count of 1.
 The handle can be released using the `rtcReleaseDevice` API call.

-The passed SYCL context is used to allocate GPU data, thus only devices contained inside this context can be used for GPU rendering.
+The passed SYCL context (`context` argument) is used to allocate GPU data, thus only devices contained inside this context can be used for GPU rendering.
 By default the GPU data is allocated on the first GPU device of the context, but this behavior can get changed with the [rtcSetDeviceSYCLDevice] function.